JonneSaloranta/Thesis-AI-Model/README.md

 The model can be found in the [results/weights]('./results/weights/') folder.

 ## Dataset
 The dataset is a custom dataset of 3 classes: 'potentiometer', 'limitswitch' and 'battery'.
 The dataset is made of 59 images and 59 annotations.
 The dataset can be found in the [dataset]('./dataset') folder.
+The dataset is split into 2 folders called 'train' and 'val'.
+The 'test' folder was not used in this project.

 ## Statistics
 ### Model Statistics